ustajan/grasshopper/README.md

 Author:  		Areg Danagoulian

 Creation time:  11/2015
-Last update:    continous
+Last update:    Continuous since 11/2015

 For copyright and licensing see files COPYRIGHT and LICENSE.

-To install
+To Install
 ==
 The user is required to have the following